 It is clear from the Minister’s response that both sides of the politics agree that the access to the bridge must be improved.

 Instead of installing the ramp that was proposed during the rounds of community consultation, the government opted to prioritise the construction of lifts, where the cost has blown out from $10 million to $15 million.

 The bike riders of Sydney need a safe, connected and accessible option to cross the Harbour Bridge, as the current 55 steps are dangerous when wet, and even more so when trying to carry a bicycle.

 Bicycle Network hopes the announcement will come with a solid plan to build the ramp.
 The riders of Sydney have waited long enough.

-Building the ramp on the north side of the bridge has been an ongoing Bicycle Network campaign for over five years.
+Building a ramp has been an ongoing Bicycle Network campaign for over five years.